By Michael Lanza

 The only important goal is to keep making the effort to get out there.
 The rest will work out.

-See more tips about walking that fine line in my “10 Tips for Keeping Kids Happy and Safe Outdoors” and “The 5 Best Tips For Hiking With Young Kids,” and my story “Are You Ready for That Outdoor Adventure?
-5 Questions to Ask.”
+See more tips about walking that fine line in my “10 Tips for Keeping Kids Happy and Safe Outdoors” and “The 5 Best Tips For Hiking With Young Kids,” and my story “5 Questions to Ask Before Trying That New Outdoor Adventure.”